tlevine/www.thomaslevine.com/content/!/hovering-cycle/index.md

 ### Toilet design

 Toilets are called "sitting" toilets, but lots of people hover, even in the most desirable of conditions.
-Something is wrong here.
+Something is wrong here;
-The design and conventions of toilets do not match the way that toilets are used.
-Let's consider changing that.
+the design and conventions of toilets do not match the way that toilets are used.

 If people want to hover, maybe we should let them hover.
 Would adding bars to stalls help people hover?
 And would that, in turn,